nats-io/nats.deno/README.md

 ### Services
 A service is a client that responds to requests from other clients.
-Now that you know how to create subscriptions, and know about wildcards, it is time to develop a service that mocks something useful.
+Now that you know how to create subscriptions, and know about wildcards, it is time to develop a service that does something useful.

 This example is a bit complicated, because we are going to use NATS not only to provide a service, but also to control the service.